harpur/GenomeR/README.md

 GenomeR
 =======
-This is, for the time, a directory containing hacky scriptsI have used for dealing with genomic data in R. They are in various states of completion.
+This is, for the time, a directory containing hacky scripts I have used for dealing with genomic data in R. They are in various states of completion.
 When frequetly used, they git pushed into developing R packages or pipelines.

 It also contains some data sets I use for honey bee data.
 I will add to this occasionally.